Nahom-Assefa/Pizza-Hunt/README.md

 ## Questions

-Post an issue if you see a bug or suggested improvement.
+Post an issue for suggested improvement.